Economic history of the United States: Political environment

 Although the Navigation Acts were enforced, they had a negligible effect on commerce and profitability of trade.
 In 1770 illegal exports and smuggling to the West Indies and Europe were about equal to exports to Britain.

-On the eve of independence Britain was in the early stage of the Industrial Revolution, with cottage industries and workshops providing finished goods for export to the colonies.
-At that time, half of the wrought iron, beaver hats, cordage, nails, linen, silk, and printed cotton produced in Britain were consumed by the British American colonies.

-Free enterprise

 The domestic economy of the British American colonies enjoyed a great deal of freedom, although some of their freedom was due to lack of enforcement of British regulations on commerce and industry.
 Adam Smith used the colonies as an example of the benefits of free enterprise.
 Colonists paid minimal taxes.

 Some colonies, such as Virginia, were founded principally as business ventures.
 England's success at establishing settlements on the North American coastline was due in large part to its use of charter companies.
 Charter companies were groups of stockholders (usually merchants and wealthy landowners) who sought personal economic gain and, perhaps, wanted also to advance England's national goals.
 While the private sector financed the companies, the king also provided each project with a charter or grant conferring economic rights as well as political and judicial authority.
 The colonies did not show profits, however, and the disappointed English investors often turned over their colonial charters to the settlers.
 The political implications, although not realized at the time, were enormous.
 The colonists were left to build their own governments and their own economy.

-Taxation

 The colonial governments had few expenses and taxes were minimal.
 Although the colonies provided an export market for finished goods made in Britain or sourced by British merchants and shipped from Britain, the British incurred the expenses of providing protection against piracy by the British Navy and other military expenses.
-An early tax became known as the Molasses Act of 1733.

 In the 1760s the London government raised small sums by new taxes on the colonies.
 This occasioned an enormous uproar, from which historians date the origins of the American Revolution.
 The issue was not the amount of the taxes—they were quite small—but rather the constitutional authority of Parliament versus the colonial assemblies to vote taxes.
 New taxes included the Sugar Act of 1764, the Stamp Act of 1765 and taxes on tea and other colonial imports.
-Historians have debated back and forth about the cost imposed by the Navigation Acts, which were less visible and rarely complained about.
-However, by 1795, the consensus view among economic historians and economists was that the "costs imposed on [American] colonists by the trade restrictions of the Navigation Acts were small."
+Historians have debated about the cost imposed by the Navigation Acts, which were less visible and rarely complained about.
+However, by 1995, the consensus view among economic historians and economists was that the "costs imposed on [American] colonists by the trade restrictions of the Navigation Acts were small."